❝ Prediction is difficult, especially when dealing with the future ❞

 1.4 Data

 After reading the data into your preferred machine learning application, such as the open-source and free R or Python, estimate the model with a machine learning algorithm.
-From the data, the (estimation algorithm implemented on the) machine learns the relationship between the \(X\) variables and the known values of \(y\).
-The purpose of this initial step is to learn, not to predict values of the target variable \(y\).
-The values of \(y\) are already present in the data table.
+From the data, the machine learning algorithm learns the relationship between the X variables and the known values of y.
+More specifically, the algorithm estimates the model weights from the sample data.

 Training data: Data from which the machine learns the relationships among all the variables in the model to construct a prediction equation.